 examines grief and the contemporary issue of self-harm.

 by Gloria L. Velásquez

 Zakiya, a sophomore at Roosevelt High School, has settled into the new school year.
 She loves her friends, the volleyball team and her dance class.
 There’s even a cute guy she has her eye on.
 But her world falls apart when her dad dies unexpectedly.
 Zakiya had a special relationship with her father and is completely devastated by his death.

-Zakiya’s Enduring Wounds is the eleventh novel in Gloria L. Velásquez’s popular Roosevelt High School Series, which features a multiracial group of teenage students who must individually confront social and cultural issues (such as violence, sexuality and prejudice) that young adults face today.
+Zakiya’s Enduring Wounds is the eleventh novel in Gloria L. Velásquez’s popular Roosevelt High School Series, which features a multiracial group of teenage students who must individually confront social and cultural issues (such as violence, sexuality and prejudice).